 - About 600 BC the first five books of the Hebrew bible were compiled, including the command to Abraham to circumcise himself and his descendants.
 Circumcision is adopted in the Jewish faith as part of a covenant with God.
 Historical evidence suggests that this was a different practice than what is done today, involving a nick or “shedding of blood” or removal of a small part, but not all, of the foreskin, as this would have been a difficult and dangerous procedure at this time, especially for adults.

 - During this time, historians note that several cultures, most middle eastern, practiced circumcision.

 - Jesus was born and circumcised in accordance with Jewish teaching. (though again, historical evidence shows that this was probably a much different procedure)

-- In roughly 43 AD, the Council of Jerusalem, led by Apostles Peter, Paul, John and James the Less decided that members of the newly formed Christian church were not bound by Jewish ritual or custom including dietary guidelines, restrictions against dining with Gentiles, and circumcision.
+- In roughly 43 AD, the Council of Jerusalem, led by Apostles Peter, Paul, John, and James the Lesser decided that members of the newly formed Christian church were not bound by Jewish ritual or custom including dietary guidelines, restrictions against dining with Gentiles, and circumcision.

 - 570 AD- Mohammed born “already circumcised,” which supposedly led to the rule of circumcision among Muslims, who are the largest group of circumcised men today.